FredNass/ceph_petasan/docs/INSTALLATION.md

 If the wizard asks for a second IP range for iSCSI 2 Subnet, simply add a single IP range (for example 100.74.180.151) in the text area.

+**That's it!
+Now all you need is to 'Managed iSCSI Disks / iSCSI Disks / Add iSCSI Disk' in the PetaSAN Dashboard to create and export new LUNs.**

 ## IMPORTANT TO KNOW

 - VMFS uses a default bloc size of 1MB.
 If you want to align the RBD sector size and VMFS bloc size, you can precreate RBD images with a 1MB sector size in the RBD pool and export them as 'Disks' from the PetaSAN Dashboard.